GEAR AND OPERATIONS

-The operation of an aquaculture business can include various forms of gear.
-This gear can be made in-house or purchased from a vendor.
+The operation of an aquaculture business can include various forms of gear which can be made in-house or purchased from a vendor.
+There are many considerations when selecting gear and one of the most important is understanding what additional permits may be required.

 SELECTING YOUR GEAR